alexandersirris/steele/new/readme.md

+This outline explains the overall project files, direction, and goal.
 The contents that you'll find in this folder include:

 ## Files Included
 - product_churn_dummy_script.py